 Oscar Wilde Season Live: A Woman of No Importance

 BUY TICKETS 7.15pm Tuesday 28 November

 PLAY broadcast LIVE from the Vaudeville Theatre, London

-Eve Best and Anne Reid star in this new production of Oscar Wilde’s glittering and witty comedy directed by Dominic Dromgoole, and classically staged at the Vaudeville Theatre in London’s West End.
+Eve Best, Anne Reid and Eleanor Bron star in this new production of Oscar Wilde’s glittering and witty comedy directed by Dominic Dromgoole and classically staged at the Vaudeville Theatre in London’s West End.

 Olivier award-winner Eve Best (A Moon for the Misbegotten and Hedda Gabler) and BAFTA-nominated actress Anne Reid (Last Tango in Halifax) star in this new classically-staged production of Oscar Wilde’s comedy, the first play from the Classic Spring Theatre Company’s Oscar Wilde season, directed by Dominic Dromgoole, former Artistic Director of Shakespeare’s Globe.

 An earnest young American woman, a louche English lord, and an innocent young chap join a house party of fin-de-siècle fools and grotesques.
 Nearby a woman lives, cradling a long-buried secret.
 First performed in 1893, Oscar Wilde’s marriage of glittering wit and Ibsenite drama satirised the socially conservative world of the Victorian upper-class, creating a vivid new theatrical voice which still resonates today.

 Eve Best is wonderful and heartbreaking as the woman trying to protect her beloved child from a past that she has managed to keep hidden for twenty years but also giving him the chance to fly.
 It’s a performance that could so easily tip over into scenery-chewing melodrama, but in the hands of one of our finest stage actors is nuanced and perfectly judged.
 Tony Peters, Radio Times